rfc-editor/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 a cryptographic hash function H that outputs b bits.
 For security, H MUST meet the following requirements:

-- The number of bits output by H MUST be b >= 2 * k, for k the target security level in bits, and b MUST be divisible by 8.
+- The number of bits output by H MUST be b >= 2 * k, where k is the target security level in bits, and b MUST be divisible by 8.
 The first requirement ensures k-bit collision resistance; the second ensures uniformity of expand\_message\_xmd's output.